<title>What Is The Best Title Tag For Google?</title>

 Title Tag Best Practices

 Ranking in Google in 2015 is about SO MUCH more than just optimising one element of a page, but the Page Title Tag (or more accurately the HTML Title Element) is arguably the most important on page seo element to address on any web page.
 Keywords in page titles can HELP your pages rank higher in Google results pages (SERPS).
 The page title is also often used by Google as the title of a search snippet link in search engine results pages.

 For me, a perfect title tag in Google is dependant on a number of factors;

 - The page title is highly relevant to the page it refers to will maximise it’s usability, search engine ranking performance and click through satisfaction rate.
 It will probably be displayed in a web browsers window title bar, and the clickable search snippet link in Google, Bing & other search engines.
-The title is the “crown” of a keyword targeted article with important keyword featuring AT LEAST ONCE, as all search enignes place a lot of weight in what words are contained within this html element.
+The title is the “crown” of a keyword targeted article with important keyword featuring AT LEAST ONCE, as all search engines place a lot of weight in what words are contained within this html element.
 A good page title is made up of keyword phrases of value and/or high search volumes.